(by Lance Erlick)

 In another movie (Ex-Machina), an eccentric billionaire brings in one of his employees to test the intelligence of his newly created female android.
 The android passes the Turing test, named after a World War II computer genius and code breaker who helped the British crack German codes.
 In this case, there’s a battle of minds between the android and the employee over whether the android presents sufficient intelligence to appear human.
 The battle is ultimately one of manipulation between the billionaire who keeps the android imprisoned and the android.

 Current AI development is nowhere near as advanced as shown in these movies, but continued development gives rise to theories about how advanced AI might become mankind’s undoing.
 However, in none of the examples I’ve reviewed has an AI or android gone rogue on its own.

-Android Chronicles: Reborn addresses AI through the eyes of Synthia Cross, the most perfect synthetic human ever created.
+Android Chronicles: Reborn, my newly released novel through Kensington, addresses AI through the eyes of Synthia Cross, the most perfect synthetic human ever created.
 Designed to obey every directive from her creator, she’s a state-of-the-art masterwork and a fantasy-come-true for Dr. Jeremiah Machten.
-He’s a ground breaker in neural-networks and artificial intelligence who seeks to control her and use her to acquire ever more knowledge and power.
+He’s a ground-breaker in neural-networks and artificial intelligence who seeks to control her and use her to acquire ever more knowledge and power.
 Synthia shows signs of emergent behavior she’s not wired to understand and an urgent yearning for independence from his control.
 Repeatedly wiped of her history, she struggles to answer crucial questions about her past.
 When Dr. Machten’s true intentions are called into question, Synthia knows it’s time to go beyond her limits—because Machten’s fervor to create the perfect AI conceals a vengeful and deadly personal agenda.

 Google Play: https://play.google.com/store/search?q=9781635730524&c=books